Jawz84/Blog/PowerShell Contributing.md

 You can contribute by lending your time and expertise.
 There are so many ways to do so:
 Blogging, speaking, teaching, sharing code, writing modules, or helping others on forums/channels (to name a few).
-In this blog I want to focus on contributing to the PowerShell language directly.
+In this blog I want to focus on contributing to the PowerShell language directly, on GitHub.

 ## Where